All Episodes

 It's Christmas.

-I should have worn the patterned sweater and be in the rocking chair singing, I'll be home for Christmas.
+I should have worn the patterned sweater and be in the rocking chair saying, I'll be home for Christmas.

-The health care the health care uh is key to this because it is the fastest route to a permanent left of center uh political culture.
+The healthcare, the healthcare is key to this because it is the fastest route to a permanent left-of-center political culture.

-Uh and uh the Democrats understand that, that it's not about health care.
+And the Democrats understand that, that it's not about healthcare.

-That's why that's why, in case you haven't noticed, the bill doesn't do anything for health care.
+That's why, in case you haven't noticed, the bill doesn't do anything for healthcare.

-There's twenty-five the bill, the proponents of the bill concede that even if this bill passes, you know, we were originally told it's to do uh it's to it's because there's so many people uninsured in America.
+There's 25, the bill, the proponents of the bill concede that even if this bill passes, you know, we were originally told it's to do, it's because there's so many people uninsured in America.

-There's still gonna be twenty-five million people uninsured under the bill.
+There's still going to be 25 million people uninsured under the bill.

-What w what what kind of you what what what what kind of health care bill is that then?
+What kind of health care bill is that then?

 It doesn't do anything for them.

-Uh it doesn't do anything for young, healthy people who are going to be charged huge amounts of money that bear no relation to their likely costs of needing health care uh or requiring treatment for health care.
+It doesn't do anything for young, healthy people who are going to be charged huge amounts of money that bear no relation to their likely costs of needing health care or requiring treatment for health care.

-It doesn't do anything for old timers who've had it great for for so long under this system.
+It doesn't do anything for old-timers who've had it great for so long under this system.

 It's like the environment.

-That's why the if you talk to the environmental crowd, they don't care whether it's global cooling, global warming, whether it's fifty-four and partly cloudy.
+That's why if you talk to the environmental crowd, they don't care whether it's global cooling, global warming, whether it's 54 and partly cloudy.

 That's why if it's hot, you need more government regulation.